ALaverty/circulation-extremes/README.md

 The code stored here is organized into discrete sections of processing and analysis, as follows:
 - Processing of Geopotential Height (z500) data: detrending, climatology, anomalies
-- Clustering: k-means clustering process
+- Clustering: k-means clustering of z500 data
 - Processing of Temperature data:
 - Processing of Precipitation data:
 - Identifying Compound Extremes:
 - Figures and Analysis: